vishal2475/navie_bayes/README.md

 This approach is good for situations where the presence or absence of certain keywords is more important than how often they appear.

+Spam Detection using TF-IDF and Gaussian Naive Bayes – Text Summary
+Purpose:
+This code is used to detect whether a given email/message is spam or not spam using machine learning.

+Libraries Used:

+TfidfVectorizer: Converts text into numerical TF-IDF values (word importance).

+GaussianNB: A classifier used for continuous data (like TF-IDF values).

+train_test_split: Splits the data into training and testing sets.

+accuracy_score: Measures the prediction accuracy.

+Dataset:

+texts: A list of 10 messages (spam and non-spam).

+labels: A list of corresponding labels (1 = spam, 0 = not spam).

+Text Preprocessing:

+TF-IDF vectorization is used to convert the messages into numeric feature vectors.

+These vectors are converted into arrays for use in the model.

+Model Training:

+The dataset is split into training and test sets (70% train, 30% test).

+GaussianNB is trained on the training set.

+Prediction and Evaluation:

+The model predicts labels for test data.

+Accuracy is printed to show how well the model performs.

+New Email Prediction:

+A new message is input and transformed using the same vectorizer.

+The trained model predicts whether the message is spam or not spam.

+The prediction result is printed.

+Output Example:

+kotlin
+Copy
+Edit
+Input Email: Get FREE cashback by clicking this link now
+Prediction: Spam Email